thomas-coudrat/pca_analysis/README.md

+## pca_analysis
-## pca_analysis: projection of a multivariate dataset onto the top 2 or 3 principal components of dataset
+### projection of a multivariate dataset onto its the top 2 or 3 calculated principal components

 **Calculate PCA from data stored in a .csv file and display it in a 2D plot (optional 3D)**